-Shania Twain Wears Sheer Anchor-Patterned Dress In Beautiful Bahama’s Vacation Snaps
+Shania Twain Wears Sheer Anchor-Patterned Dress In Beautiful Bahamas Vacation Snaps

-Shania Twain took to Instagram to share some snaps from her Bahama’s vacation and they are very beautiful.
+Shania Twain took to Instagram to share some snaps from her Bahamas vacation and they are very beautiful.

 The “That Don’t Impress Me Much” chart-topper looked stunning in a short sheer light blue dress that had anchor’s patterned all over.
 The garment was wrapped about her neck and went above her knees.
 Twain sported her blond locks up in a messy bun and placed her sunglasses on her head.